LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Fortunately, there are myriad text editors available.[^standard] Many popular options are available to you on campus machines and can be installed on your personal computers as well!
-These editors offer many features that may (hopefully) already be familiar to you.
+These editors offer many features that may already be familiar to you.
 Such features include:

 - Syntax highlighting